xunilrj/sandbox/sources/webassembly/wasm.003.md

     for returning small structs as multiple return values, once the underlying WebAssembly platform itself supports it.

-# Calling the generated Wasm
+# Calling the generated Wasm and reading Memory

 Ok, we need to pass a pointer as the first parameter.
 But how do we chose this value?